 Supportive Housing

-The PARC support model creates opportunities for tenants to have social connections and improve health, and encourages access to employment, arts and recreation.
+The PARC support model creates opportunities for tenants to have social connections and improve health, and encourages access to employment, arts, and recreation.

 PARC uses a Housing First approach, which provides individuals with immediate access to permanent housing without readiness requirements.
 Tenants are supported with immediate access to rent supplements and mental health support services.
+Our tenants are encouraged to access the PARC Drop-In, which serves as a social and recreational hub and strengthens community connections.

-Supportive housing at PARC requires a referral via The Access Point
+Supportive housing at PARC requires a referral via The Access Point or Coordinated Access.

 Internal Property Management Team